Tuesday, November 2, 2010

 These kinds of information are the backbone of most family research and are the best way to prove your ancestry.
 There are also family websites with very good, sourced, data.
 If the family website seems reputable, the data is probably accurate.
 The family website, however is where you can also find the third type of data.
 This is data that is un-sourced or information that has been proven incorrect but continues to be found on these sites.
 Information that is not sourced does not always mean that the data is inaccurate but it does require further verification.
 It should also be noted that websites are not always updated.
 Sometimes that are static . . . in other words, a person may have created a web page, filled it with information and then never updated it again.
 They may have good intentions but for one reason or another, are not actively updating information.
 If they added data that was incorrect and never changed it, that bad data will still be there.
 Like family websites, queries can be another source of suspect information.
 Once again, the accuracy is hard to gauge and you cannot always get a hold of the person who asked the question or furnished an answer.
 I have seen information in queries that was submitted over 10 years ago and is still out there.
 Query information can be a great starting point but requires further investigation.

-Ancestry.Com and FamilySearch are two very good recourses;
+Ancestry.Com and FamilySearch.Org are two very good recourses;

-Ancestry required a fee and FamilySearch is generally free.
+Ancestry requires a fee and FamilySearch is generally free.

 The real dilemma with the Internet, is that information never goes away and it tends to get passed around and shared.
 So bad data can end up in many places.
 When this happens, people often think that the information must be correct because so many websites include it.
 Here are just a couple of examples of erroneous information that is taken as fact.
 In these two, others have tried to set the record straight:

-1. My earliest American ancestor, Thomas Holcombe came from Devon or Wales.
+1. My earliest American ancestor, Thomas Holcombe came from Devon in England or possibly Wales.
 For years, he was reported to be the son of Gilbert Holcombe of Branscombe (and thus with some royal pedigree and traceable back many more generations).
 More recently, this ancestral connection has been rebuked and it now seems almost certain that Thomas is not the son of Gilbert.
 You will find, however, that many personal websites still list this connection as if it were fact.
 In addition, older genealogical texts and other historic texts list this as well.
 So in this particular case, you cannot even rely on books that have been around for a while and assumed accurate.
 The Holcombe Family website has set the record straight and explains the doubts about a connection from Thomas to Gilbert.
 They still list the connection but also talk about the fact that it may not be correct.
 I think that is a reasonable strategy.
+(Update 7/2024) - Thomas's ancestors are still a mystery but it now generally accepted that he is not the son of Gilbert.
+Most sites acknowledged this information and most folks seem to have accepted this.

 2. An ancestor named John Griffin has always been said to be the brother of Edward Griffin and of the Pengruffwnd family of Penbrookshire, Wales.
 Recently, a Griffin descendant made a painstaking evaluation of these connections and came to the conclusion that John and Edward were not brothers and not Pengruffwnds.
 The original source was a family genealogist from the early 1900's.
 He made some educated guesses and jumped to a few conclusions that were plausible and seemed to make sense at the time.
 This information was then repeated in a number of publications and over time excepted as factual.
 But alas, the information was just wrong.
-If you are interested in the details of this case, read about it here . . . it is a fascinating story of detective work.
+(Updated 7/2024) - The original link I had on this investigation is no longer valid but I can attest, it was a fascinating story of detective work.

 So as you can see, even information that was thought to be accurate and that has been widely accepted can be proven wrong.
 One advantage of the internet is that new information can be presented, almost immediately, to the masses.
 So in the case of John Griffin, for example, the internet provided a vehicle to correct years of misinformation.